Big Brother 19 (American season): Critical response

+The season received negative reviews from critics and audiences.

+Entertainment Weekly named Season 19 as Big Brother's worst season, calling the season "a long, boring slog that was only interrupted by bouts of bullying and cringe-worthy comments poking fun at rape, race, and the trans community."
+Christine Persuad from Collider ranked the season third in its list of "Big Brother's 10 Worst Seasons", saying the season "left much to be desired" and that it was "uncomfortably tense."

+Criticism and controversy

 Paul Abrahamian received criticism for their controversial mimicking of another HouseGuest.
 In Week 3, they targeted Dominique Cooper for eviction and decided to apply black facial cosmetics and clothing that resembled the skin of a snake, in regards to a metaphor that she had used in an effort to expose their strategy to other HouseGuests.
 Given that Cooper is African American, Abrahamian's actions were deemed racist when they referred to the cosmetics as "blackface."

 Viewers also debated on Abrahamian's alleged bullying tactics in which they encouraged other HouseGuests to antagonize "outcasts" in the House, especially showmance allies Jessica Graf and Cody Nickson.
 Some notable incidents include Christmas Abbott propagating aspersions on Nickson's military service, and Alex Ow and Raven Walton engaging in verbal arguments with Graf.
 Likewise, a physical confrontation nearly transpired between Josh Martinez and Mark Jansen (who defended Nickson), as Martinez was agitating Jansen by banging pots and pans in his face.
 Another fistfight almost ensued between Abrahamian and Nickson after Abrahamian silenced Graf in front of Nickson in the HoH Room.
 Abrahamian, who was HoH at that time, bypassed the confrontation instead by sending Nickson out of the room while screaming condescensions at him.

 Some fans also perceived Megan Lowder's voluntary exit on Day 8 as a result of bullying.
 During a backyard conversation, Lowder believed that she overheard Graf refer to Ow as a panda, which Lowder considered to be racist due to its Asian connotation.
 However, Graf actually said "Pao Pao", which alluded to the nickname of Big Brother 16 HouseGuest Paola Shea, of whom Ow reminded Graf due to them both being Asian Americans.
 After being informed of the comment by Lowder, Ow clarified the issue with Graf, but they both later assumed that Lowder had fabricated the comment for game-related purposes, prompting them to confront her.
 Lowder felt overwhelmed by the confrontation and retreated to the Diary Room where she brought up her history of posttraumatic stress disorder with the show's producers.
 Concerned of her mental health, Lowder decided that it would be best for her to withdraw from the game.